 The photograph above was taken in the winter (December 2020).
 The Milky Way is most commonly photographed in the summer months.
 During the summer, the Galactic Center is visible above the horizon.

 The Galactic Center is the rotational center of the Milky Way.
 It is between 26 and 27 thousand light years away from earth.
 The Galactic Center is a supermassive black hole, the largest type of black hole, with a mass approximately four million times that of our sun.

 The Great Rift (sometimes called the Dark Rift or less commonly the Dark River) is made up of dark dust clouds that significantly obscure the center and most radial sectors of the Milky Way from earth's perspective.

 To the naked eye, the Great Rift appears as a dark lane that divides the bright band of the Milky Way.
 The Great Rift covers one third of the Milky Way, and is flanked by strips of numerous stars.

-One of the regions obscured by the Great Rift is the Cygnus OB2 association, one of the largest regions of star formation near (in galactic terms) Earth.
-So, when we look up at the starry band of the Milky Way and see the Great Rift, we're looking into our galaxy's star forming regions.
+One of the regions obscured by the Great Rift is the Cygnus OB2 Association, one of the largest regions of star formation near (in galactic terms) Earth.
+So, when we look up at the starry band of the Milky Way and see the Great Rift, we're looking into our galaxy's star forming region.